Certificate in Personalized Health Care

 - The student completes the Certificate application process and is accepted into the Certificate program.

-- Student will choose between the Clinical Track, Research Track, or Ethical Legal and Social issues Track requirements depending his/her career ambitions.
+- Student will choose between the Clinical Track, Research Track, Ethical Legal and Social issues (ELSI) Track, and Medical Student Track requirements depending his/her career ambitions.

-- Student must take a required core course from three of four subject areas: Genetics, Informatics, Pharmacology, and Miscellaneous (depending on their Track).
+- Clinical, Research, and ELSI track students must take a required core course from three of four subject areas: Genetics, Informatics, Pharmacology, and Miscellaneous (depending on their Track).
+Medical Students must take 7 credits from the Recommended Elective list or the Other Possible Elective list.

 - An elective from any category outside the student’s current field of study.